What is Photox Therapy and How Does It Work?

 How Many Treatments Are Needed and How Often Are They Given?

 In chronic conditions one to three treatments per week are common until response is obtained.
 Most patients, such as those with chronic fatigue, fibromyalgia, or arthritis may take 2 treatments a week for 3 weeks and then once a week for 4 weeks.
 In recurrent genital herpes and shingles a special unique protocol is utilized, as described by Frank Shallenberger.
 Daily treatments are given during an outbreak.
-The effect is that the outbreak is usually much shorter with much less pain.
-The treatment is given again if there is another outbreak, but the spacing between outbreaks grows and then in some cases can be prevented from recurring.
+The treatment is given again if there is another outbreak.

 Exposing the blood to the ultraviolet light has been shown to have the following effects:

 The blood that is exposed to the ultraviolet light continues to emit secondary radiation.
 Some scientists believe this may be the way ultraviolet blood irradiation has cumulative effects.
-Each treatment builds on and enchances the effects of previous treatments.
+Each treatment may build on and enchance the effects of previous treatments.